Swami Vivekananda: Education

 In 1871, at the age of eight, Narendranath enrolled at Ishwar Chandra Vidyasagar's Metropolitan Institution, where he went to school until his family moved to Raipur in 1877.
 In 1879, after his family's return to Calcutta, he was the only student to receive first-division marks in the Presidency College entrance examination.
 He was an avid reader in a wide range of subjects, including philosophy, religion, history, social science, art and literature.
 He was also interested in Hindu scriptures, including the Vedas, the Upanishads, the Bhagavad Gita, the Ramayana, the Mahabharata and the Puranas.
 Narendra was trained in Indian classical music, and regularly participated in physical exercise, sports and organised activities.
 He studied Western logic, Western philosophy and European history at the General Assembly's Institution (now known as the Scottish Church College).
 In 1881, he passed the Fine Arts examination, and completed a Bachelor of Arts degree in 1884.
 Narendra studied the works of David Hume, Immanuel Kant, Johann Gottlieb Fichte, Baruch Spinoza, Georg W. F. Hegel, Arthur Schopenhauer, Auguste Comte, John Stuart Mill and Charles Darwin.
 He became fascinated with the evolutionism of Herbert Spencer and corresponded with him.
 He translated Spencer's book Education (1861) into Bengali.
 While studying Western philosophers, he also learned Sanskrit scriptures and Bengali literature.

-William Hastie (the principal of Christian College, Calcutta, from where Narendra graduated) wrote of him: "Narendra is really a genius.
+William Hastie (the principal of Scottish Church College, Calcutta, from where Narendra graduated) wrote of him: "Narendra is really a genius.
 I have travelled far and wide but I have never come across a lad of his talents and possibilities, even in German universities, among philosophical students.
 He is bound to make his mark in life".
 He was known for his prodigious memory and speed reading ability, and a number of anecdotes attest to this.
 Some accounts have called Narendra a shrutidhara (a person with a prodigious memory).